zenodante/Catacombs_picosystem/README.md

 Added sound volume setting at title page
 Optimized the 120*120 ARGB4444 display mode on Picosystem

-The port by-passed the default audio callback function and add new simple one to porcess the tones sequence.
+I hacked the default audio callback function and add a new simple callback to porcess the tones sequence.